RAPC-RSC2026/RAPC-RSC2026.github.io/index.markdown

 # Accomodation
-You will receive individual information on your accommodation with rooms reserved at:
+You will receive individual information on your accommodation with rooms reserved at: TBC .
-.

 The hotel is located on the University of Birmingham Campus, and is a short <10 min walk away from the Molecualr Sciences Building.

+# Registration
+The meeting is intended for individuals recently (last ~3 years) appointed to independent positions (including Fellowships) at a UK-based institution, in the broad area of physical chemistry.

+Interested colleagues should submit an expression of interest via the form here: <a href=" https://forms.office.com/e/edYwndEgfg
+">Expression of Interest</a>

+Note there is a small registration fee of £30 if offered a place, which will include lunch, coffee breaks, symposium dinner, and acommodation for non-local participants.

 # Organising Team
 For any questions please get in touch by email: